01787 211115 Award Winning Cottages in Suffolk UK

-Assington Mill
+Discover: Assington

-Mill Cottage is on the edge of Constable Country, with many beautiful Suffolk villages in easy reach, such as Boxford, Lavenham, Long Melford, Dedham, Flatford and Hadleigh.
-Roman Colchester is ten miles away, historic Sudbury (Dicken's Eatanswill) is about six miles away, with its interesting market.
+Mill Cottage is on the edge of Constable Country, with many beautiful Suffolk villages in easy reach, such as Boxford, Kersey, Lavenham, Long Melford, Dedham, Flatford and Hadleigh.
+Roman Colchester is ten miles away, historic Sudbury is about six miles away, with its interesting market.
 Cambridge and Bury St Edmunds are within striking distance.

 The River Stour (of Constable fame) flows into the estuary at Brantham and from there it runs past Manningtree (about 30 mins away by car), a charming seaside village, and Mistley, once the home of the Witch-finder General, where there is a vegetarian cafe on the quayside overlooking the river.
 Further down is Harwich, an unusual survival of an 18th century town, which has some good pubs and a well-known restaurant, the Pier, which is right on the quay.
-From the quay, you can take ferry boat trips to Shotley and Felixstowe, Britain's largest container port.
+From the quay, you can take ferry boat trips to Shotley and Felixstowe, Britain’s largest container port.
 On the way to Harwich, you can visit the secret wartime bunker at Mistley.
-There are sea trips on offer from Orford, home of the wonderful fish-smokery (a definite must for those who like seafood), and to Havergate Island, where there is a large flock of avocets.
-Minsmere, one of the best RSPB reserves, is not far away on the east coast, and also Welney, in the fens.

-There are theatres in Colchester (the Mercury), Ipswich (the Wolseley) and an exciting 18th century theatre in Bury St Edmunds.
+There are theatres in Sudbuy (The Quay), Colchester (the Mercury), Ipswich (the Wolseley) and an exciting 18th century theatre in Bury St Edmunds (The Theatre Royal).
 Apart from the usual cinemas there are special screenings in Polstead (3 miles) and Flicks in the Stix at Hadleigh, and an Arts Cinema in Cambridge.

 We are very fortunate to have regular and nationally well-known jazz evenings at The Fleece in Nayland.